 Shamrock San Diego ticket prices are $45 for GA and $89 for VIP, which includes 5 drinks at the Lucky Leprechaun VIP Pub Bar within shamROCK (redeemable all day/night) | $1 off all drinks at the Lucky Leprechaun VIP Bar, 16-oz ShamROCK stein, chips & curry small bites, among other things.

 THE GASLAMP ST. PATRICK’S DAY IRISH BARS

-The Gaslamp has some good Irish bars, The Field, Dublin Square and Harry’s Pub among them.
+The Gaslamp has some good Irish bars, The Field and Harry’s Pub among them.